tlively/learn-gfx-hal/book/src/09_depth_buffer.md

 We have to activate a part of the drawing pipeline called the "Depth Buffer".
 It's basically what it sounds like.
 In addition to recording one color value per fragment, there's also now going to be a depth value per fragment.
-If a later draw call _would_ write to a fragment's color, the depth buffer is checked.
+If any later primitive (from the same draw call or a future draw call) _would_ write to a fragment's color, the depth buffer is checked.
 If it "passes" the check (we'll see what that means in a moment) then the new depth value is recorded and the new color value is recorded.

 # A `DepthImage` Type